High-Temple-Force/linebot_memo2/README.md

 ## How it works
 1. User sends a message
-2. Add the userid and message to Postgres on Heroku
+2. Got userid and message on Postgres on Heroku
-3. Send back a message about how to
+3. Send back a message about how to use